 Find the Size of Both Files and Directories

-You can use the du command with the -a option to find the size of both files and directories:
+You can use the du command with the -a option to display the size of both files and directories:

 du -ah Downloads/